alee012/Password-Manager/README.md

  1. Download and unzip PasswordManager.zip to somewhere.
  2. Install `cryptography` library.
 You can use the command `pip install -r requirements.txt` or `pip install cryptography` to achieve this.
  3. Open PasswordManager directory with an editor.
  4. Run `main.py`.
-You can use the command `python main.py` achieve this.
+You can use the command `python main.py` to achieve this.

 ## How It Works